John Abt: Named by Pressman (1950)

 Abt was requested for legal assistance by Kennedy assassin Lee Harvey Oswald upon Oswald's arrests.
 An FBI document dated Nov 23, 1963, states that police captain Will Fritz confirmed that Oswald was sent a telegram from a Chicago attorney, but Fritz did not deliver it to Oswald as Oswald had expressly asked for Abt to defend him.

+Angela Davis (1970)

+In 1970, NAACP lawyer Margaret Burnham worked with Abt to defend Angela Davis, her friend since childhood, and later wrote the foreword to Abt's memoir.

 Confession

 In his memoir posthumously published in 1993, Abt revealed that the Ware Group was a Communist Party unit and that he had been a member.

 Personal life and death

-On March 14, 1937, Abt married Jessica Smith Ware, widow of Harold Ware; she died in 1983.
+On March 14, 1937, Abt married editor and activist Jessica Smith Ware, widow of Harold Ware; she died in 1983.